 What Does a POE Do?

-Assist clients with access to basic resources like WIC and Medi-Cal; helping to fill out forms and work their way through a relatively complex system
+- Assist clients with access to basic resources like Women, Infants, and Children (WIC) and Medi-Cal; helping to fill out forms and work their way through a relatively complex system

-Assist with Obstetrician and Certified Nurse Midwife compliance by ensuring clients understand the importance of, and advantages to, keeping appointments
+- Assist with Obstetrician and Certified Nurse Midwife compliance by ensuring clients understand the importance of, and advantages too, keeping appointments

-Participate in continuing education offerings to ensure that they are current in the perinatal needs of our community
+- Participate in continuing education offerings to ensure that they are currently in the perinatal needs of our community